 Before embarking on a career in jazz, Leslie Pintchik was a teaching assistant in English literature at Columbia University, where she also received her Master of Philosophy degree in seventeenth-century English literature.
 She first surfaced on the Manhattan scene in a trio with legendary bassist Red Mitchell at Bradley's, and in the ensuing years Pintchik formed her own trio which performs regularly at New York City and East Coast jazz venues that include Jazz At Kitano, Bar Next Door, the Blue Note, Cornelia Street Cafe, 55 Bar, Smalls, Knickerbocker Bar and Grill, Alvin and Friends Restaurant, Scullers Jazz Club and the Side Door, among others.

-Pintchik's fifth CD True North — with a stellar band that features Steve Wilson (sax), Ron Horton (trumpet), Scott Hardy (bass), Michael Sarin (drums) and Satoshi Takeishi (percussion) — was released in March, 2016.
-All About Jazz wrote "Getting lost in this music is simply a joy.
+Pintchik's fifth CD True North — with a stellar band that features Steve Wilson (sax), Ron Horton (trumpet), Scott Hardy (bass), Michael Sarin (drums) and Satoshi Takeishi (percussion) — was released in 2016.
+Dan Bilawsky, in All About Jazz, wrote "Getting lost in this music is simply a joy.
 If 2016 has a more pleasurable listen to offer than True North, this writer hasn't heard it yet.
-(4 1/2 stars)"
+(4 1/2 stars)" *

-In addition to composing the music for her band, Leslie has also written the liner notes for some notable recent jazz CDs, including Duologue by saxophonist Steve Wilson and drummer Lewis Nash (on the MCG label), and Daybreak by pianist Bruce Barth (on the Savant label).
+In addition to composing the music for her band, Leslie has also written the liner notes for some notable jazz CDs, including Duologue by saxophonist Steve Wilson and drummer Lewis Nash, and Daybreak by pianist Bruce Barth.